 Participants must be at least 3-years-old.
 Participants between the ages of 3- and 17 –years-old require a paid adult observer.
 Pregnant women are allowed to participate.

-We offer a dolphin painting session.
-You can pick up to three of your favorite colors and assist one of our dolphins in creating your very own work of art.
-The cost is $125.00 per painting.
-You can add this program to your shallow water encounter or structured swim for a discount of $25.00 off the cost of the Dolphin Paint program.
+You can add a dolphin painting session to your encounter.
+You can pick your favorite colors and assist one of our dolphins in creating your very own work of art.
+You can add this program to your Shallow Water Encounter, Signature Swim and/or Dolphin Dockside program.

-The Kiss By A Dolphin program offers guests the chance to meet one of our Atlantic bottlenose dolphins (Tursiops truncatus) while kneeling on a floating dock.
+The Meet A Dolphin program offers guests the chance to meet one of our Atlantic bottlenose dolphins (Tursiops truncatus) while kneeling on a floating dock.
 Guests will receive a kiss from a dolphin and a digital photo.
-The cost is $59.00 per person.
+The cost is $79.00 per person.

 Participants must be at least 6-months-old.
 If under the age of 3, a paid adult observer is required to hold them while on the platform.
 Pregnant women are allowed to participate in the Kiss By A Dolphin program.